 This is going to be good!

-No word yet on when The Wood series will begin production and no casting decisions have been made but we can’t wait!
+No word yet on when the series will be released but we can’t wait to see it!

 Photo Courtesy of @avaduvernay/Twitter